ZefRaine/Circles-Squares/README.md

 # Circles-Squares
-An application that renders and shows the area and the measurements of a randomly generated circle and a square.
+An application that renders and sorts randomly generated circles and squares.
+Also console logs the sorted measurements and areas of the generated shapes.